MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

 *   **-clearbrowsercache|-cbc** Clear Edge browser cache before each test run.
 By default, Edge browser does not clear its cache before each run.

 *   **-warmuprun|-wu** Executes an initial test run on all selected browsers without tracing before the main test run loop.
 Can be used to have browsers such as Edge cache webpage content before the main test run loop.

+*   **-host|-h** Host name of a remote machine running an instance of MicrosoftWebDriver.exe.
+Currently, this capability is only supported in Microsoft Edge.

+*   **-port** Port number of the host to use when sending webdriver commands to a remote host.
+Currently, this capability is only supported in Microsoft Edge.

 ## Examples